Promotion Framework

 We have set up internal and external whistleblower hotlines that allow anonymous reporting and guarantee that all reports will be treated as confidential in order to promptly detect any infringements of compliance or Fuyo Lease Group's Basic Compliance Policy in the area of human rights, including bullying and harassment.

-In fiscal 2023, there were 10 reported incidents related to actual or suspected violations of the Fuyo Lease Group's Basic Compliance Policy pertaining to human rights, including bullying and harassment.
+In fiscal 2024, there were 17 reported incidents related to actual or suspected violations of the Fuyo Lease Group's Basic Compliance Policy pertaining to human rights, including bullying and harassment.
 In each report, investigations are promptly conducted, such as confirming the facts with the parties concerned with due care to protect whistleblowers against detrimental treatment and taking appropriate measures.

 All cases have been resolved, and measures put in place to prevent recurrences.